AssemblyAI/youtube-tutorials/tweet with voice/README.md

 ## Tweet with voice app

 Have an app listen to you all the time and Tweet your selected sentences.
-For adetailed tutorial check out our video or written tutorial.
+For a detailed tutorial check out our video or written tutorial.

 🎬 https://youtu.be/UTRtdIq2xCs
 ✍️